 - Remain registered in the course and maintain attendance:

-- While holding student visa you must maintain enrolled in the registered course for which you were granted visa.
+- While holding student visa, you must be enrolled in the registered course for which you were granted visa.
 It is also important to maintain satisfactory attendance in your course and course program for each study period as required by the education provider.

 - Maintain Health Insurance:

-- You must maintain the adequate arrangements for health insurance during the stay in Australia.
+- You must maintain the adequate arrangements for health insurance during your stay in Australia.

 - Maintain the requirements of Student visa: